 Buckingham Palace is unable to clearly say which members of the royal family are patrons of which charity, according to research by the charity consultancy Giving Evidence.

-For example, some patronages listed for Prince Charles on his own website, did not appear on the royal site, and the research identified about 20 discrepancies on roles he holds.
+For example, some patronages listed for Prince Charles on his own website did not appear on the royal site, and the research identified about 20 discrepancies concerning roles he holds.

-It also discovered around five similar discrepancies between the royal site and the Duchess of Cornwall’s website, and about 35 for Prince Andrew.
+It also discovered about five similar discrepancies between the royal site and the Duchess of Cornwall’s website, and about 35 for Prince Andrew.

 Some charities were listed on the official site as simply having "members of the royal family" as patrons.